Wednesday, August 31, 2022

 Don't be surprised however, if you're initially drawn in to the story but wind up staying for the gameplay.

-While climbing Celeste, don't be surprised if your palms begin to sweat, your joints ache, and fingers callus over.
+While climbing Celeste, expect your palms to sweat, your joints to ache, and even your fingers to callus over.
 Despite its lighthearted exterior, Celeste is a hardcore experience that can give even the most hardened platform-savants a run for their money.
 But it's never flagrantly cruel or purposefully pernicious; Celeste is about keeping calm and finding a surgical solution to your problems.
 And more important than that, it's about knowing your limits—do you want to get all the strawberries?
 Finish the merciless B-Sides?
 The punishingly precise C-Sides?
 Endure the bottomless abyss of the golden fruits?
 To play Celeste is confront your limits, understand your capabilities, and not beat yourself up if it gets too hard.
 Through play you'll struggle, and in struggling, you'll cultivate the chance to succeed.

 And few things are as tremendously satisfying as finally besting a challenge that had once seemed all but impossible.